How to Create a Lesson in a Lesson Builder

 Select an item in the left panel, and drag it to the workspace for further customization.

-In the drag and drop lesson builder, you can use six elements to create a lesson: text, gallery, audio, file, line, and indent.
+In the drag and drop lesson builder, you can use seven elements to create a lesson: text, gallery, audio, file, line, indent and task.

 This element is used to add a text block to a page.